Endowment (Mormonism)

-The second part, or second anointing is the pinnacle ordinance of the temple, jointly given to a husband and wife couple, where their exaltation is guaranteed.
-Participants are anointed kings, queens, priests, and priestesses, whereas they are only anointed to become such in the first part.
-The second part of the endowment is given to a select group, and its existence is not widely known among the general membership.
+The other, and much less common, endowment (usually called the second anointing or second endowment), is considered the pinnacle ordinance of the temple, and is jointly given to a husband and wife couple to ensure salvation, guarantee exaltation, and confer godhood.
+Recipients of the second anointing are anointed as kings, queens, priests, and priestesses, whereas in the first endowment they are only anointed to become those in the future as long as they follow specified covenants.
+The second anointing is only given to a select group, and its existence is not widely known among the general membership.

 The endowment as practiced today was instituted by founder Joseph Smith in the 1840s with further contributions by Brigham Young and his successors.
 The ceremony is performed in Latter Day Saint temples, which are dedicated specifically for the endowment and certain other ordinances sacred to Mormons, and are open only to Mormons who meet certain requirements.
 There was a brief period during the construction of the Salt Lake Temple where a small building referred to as the Endowment House was used to administer the endowment ordinance.
-The endowment is currently practiced by the LDS Church, several denominations of Mormon fundamentalism, and a few other Mormon denominations.
-The LDS Church has simplified its ceremony from its 19th century form.
+The endowment is currently practiced by the LDS Church and several denominations of Mormon fundamentalism.
+The LDS Church has altered the ceremony throughout its history.

 A distinct endowment ceremony was also performed in the 1830s in the Kirtland Temple, the first temple of the broader Latter Day Saint movement, which includes other smaller churches such as the Community of Christ.
-The term "endowment" thus has various meanings historically, and within the other branches of the Latter Day Saint movement.
+The term "endowment" thus has various meanings presently, historically, and within other branches of the Latter Day Saint movement.

-The prevalence of LDS Church members who participate in the endowment ceremony is difficult to determine.
-However, estimates show that fewer than half of converts to the LDS Church ultimately undergo the first endowment ceremony, and young people preparing for missions account for about one-third of "live" endowments (as contrasted with proxy endowments for the deceased).
-The second endowment ceremony had been given 15,000 times by 1941, but has become less common today.
+In the LDS Church, about two-thirds of US members reported having current authorization from their local leadership to participate in temple ordinances in a 2012 survey.
+Estimates show that fewer than half of converts to the LDS Church ultimately undergo the first endowment ceremony, and young people preparing for missions account for about one-third of "live" endowments (as contrasted with proxy endowments for the deceased).
+The less common second endowment had been administered 15,000 times by 1941, but has become less frequent in modern times.